Gedeon Richter PLC (BUD:RICHTER)

 Róbert Réthy

-Head of IR & ESG, Gedeon Richter
+Head of Investor Relations and ESG, Gedeon Richter

 Gábor Orbán